Personal Pensions Advice Donegal

 From the age of 60 up until the age of 75 you can access your Personal Pension Plan.
 You can also access your Personal Pension Plan on ill-health retirement at any age.
 The value of your Personal Pension Plan is payable in full to your estate if you die before drawing on your benefits.

-Your Advisor will be able to talk you through your options and guide you in choosing the best option for you when the time comes.
+Your Pension Advisor will be able to talk you through your options and guide you in choosing the best option for you when the time comes.

-You will have a number of options when it comes to taking your retirement benefits from your Personal Pension Pan.
+You will have a number of options when it comes to taking your retirement benefits from your Personal Pension plan.
 With the accumulated fund, you have two options: you can take a lump sum of up to 25% of the fund, Is a lump sum right for you?
 And you can either buy an Annuity with the remaining balance or invest it in an Approved Retirement Fund (ARF)

 Lump sum amount (25% of fund)